sunjiangming/PRS_MCCP/README.md

     sh step1.sh

 -  step2: Compare performances with top and bottom x%PRS approach using AUC, PPV and NPV when same coverage are achieved.
 May take long time when estimate 95% confidence intervals of AUC, PPV and NPV.
-This will save Rdata and produce three figures.
+This will save a Rdata and produce three figures.

     sh step2.sh